megalus/django-google-sso/docs/sites.md

 # Using Django Sites Framework

-Django Google SSO now supports the [Django Sites Framework](https://docs.djangoproject.com/en/stable/ref/contrib/sites/), allowing you to have different SSO configurations for different sites in your Django project.
+Django Google SSO supports the [Django Sites Framework](https://docs.djangoproject.com/en/stable/ref/contrib/sites/), allowing you to have different SSO configurations for different sites in your Django project.

 ## How It Works